SAKSA – A CLASSIC HIKE AT SUNNMØRE

 Mt Saksa – THE VIEW!

-I spent four hours from Urke to Mt Saksa, which is the normal time to use for this hike.
+I spent four hours from Urke to the summit of Mt Saksa, which is the normal time to use for this hike.

 Guiding – There are Guided tours to Mt Saksa, estimated time on the guided hike is five hours in total.